-Unlike the Bernina Express and Glacier Express, the GoldenPass is not a direct train.
-It's a scenic route, serviced by several very special trains.
-You need to switch trains in Interlaken and Zweisimmen.
+Unlike the Bernina Express and Glacier Express, the GoldenPass is not one direct train.
+It's a scenic route, serviced by several special trains.
+You need to switch trains in Interlaken and sometimes in Zweisimmen.

 The entire route takes almost 5.5 hours.
 It's ideal for travelers who enter Switzerland by plane and only plan a short stay.
 Zurich airport is just one hour from Lucerne, and Geneva airport is just 75 minutes from Montreux.

 There are different train types on each section of the route.
-That's because three different railway companies operate on the GoldenPass line.
-There's the Zentralbahn between Lucerne and Interlaken Ost, the Bern–Lötschberg–Simplon railways (BLS) between Interlaken Ost and Zweisimmen and the Chemin de fer Montreux–Oberland Bernois (MOB) between Zweisimmen and Montreux.
+That's because different railway companies operate on the GoldenPass line.
+There's:

-From Interlaken Ost to Zweisimmen there are regular but comfortable trains.
+- Between Interlaken Ost and Zweisimmen there are regular but comfortable trains.

-Between Zweisimmen and Montreux you can choose between GoldenPass Belle Epoque and GoldenPass Panoramic trains.
-The Belle Epoque train has coaches with a historical, luxurious atmosphere.
-The modern Panoramic trains have panoramic windows, and some of them have a few first class VIP seats in the front of the train, offering the same view the driver has.
+- Between Zweisimmen and Montreux you can choose between GoldenPass Belle Époque and GoldenPass Panoramic trains.
+The Belle Époque train has coaches with a historical, luxurious atmosphere.
+The modern Panoramic trains have panoramic windows, and some of them have a few 1st class VIP seats in the front of the train, offering the same view the driver has.
+There's limited catering service.
 Apart from these, there are regular local trains as well.

 From December 11 2022: the GoldenPass Express, Interlaken-Montreux

-From December 11 2022, there will be an ongoing 3h15-connection between Interlaken and Montreux with new rolling stock: the GoldenPass Express.
+From December 11 2022, there's an ongoing 3h15-connection between Interlaken and Montreux with new rolling stock: the GoldenPass Express.
 It can switch from standard gauge (beween Interlaken and Zweisimmen) to narrow gauge (between Zweisimmen and Montreux).
-There's no need to change trains in Zweisimmen anymore.
+If you travel with this train, you don't have to change trains in Zweisimmen anymore.